hive-keychain/hive-keychain-commons/README.md

 # hive-keychain-commons

-Platform agnostic functions used in Hive Keychain mobile and extensions
+Platform agnostic interfaces and functions used in Hive Keychain mobile, extensions and other services